rails/sprockets-rails/README.md

 **`config.assets.manifest`**

 Defines the full path to be used for the asset precompiler's manifest file.
-Must include filename.
-Defaults to using the `config.assets.prefix` directory within the public folder.
+Defaults to a randomly-generated filename in the `config.assets.prefix` directory within the public folder.

 **`config.assets.digest`**